-Associate Medical-Staff Members shall:

-- i.
-Fulfill all responsibilities of membership; - Maintain Active medical staff membership at another health care organization; and - iii.
-Provide, upon request, clinical activity and quality data reports, and other peer review documentation outlining the outcome of each case reviewed from the hospital(s) where the member actively practices to allow for validation of competency for membership and any privileges requested., as well as ongoing professional practice evaluation or focused professional practice evaluation.
+- Associate Staff Members shall: - (a) Fulfill all responsibilities of membership; - (b) Maintain Active staff membership at another health care organization; and - (c) Provide, upon request, clinical activity and quality data reports, and other peer review documentation outlining the outcome of each case reviewed from the hospital(s) where the member actively practices to allow for validation of competency for membership and any privileges requested., as well as ongoing professional practice evaluation or focused professional practice evaluation.

-3.4.
-3.2-3 COURTESY STAFF
+3.4 COURTESY STAFF

-The Courtesy Staff shall consist of members who:

-- i.
-Meet the qualifications of Medical or AHP Sstaff membership; and - ii.
-Are an Active Staff member at another healthcare organization; - b.
-Prerogatives
+- 3.4.1 Qualifications - The Courtesy Staff shall consist of member who: - (a) Meet the qualifications of Medical or AHP staff membership; and, - (b) Are an Active Staff member at another healthcare organization.